Nevada Theatre: Building

 With over 200 seats, including balcony seating, the theater is in use year round for both live performance and movies.
 It is wheelchair accessible.

 The backstage area is located under the stage and is painted baby blue.
 It includes a small room with makeup mirrors.

+Mural

+During the COVID-19 closure, the theatre was painted with an original mural spanning the entire auditorium by local artist Sarah Coleman, with Brianna French and Miles Toland.
+Coleman explained much of the symbolism in a short film called A VISION OF HERE (2022).
+The artists were awarded the Dr. Leland and Sally Lewis Award for Visual Arts for the mural.

 Performers

 Notable past performers include Lotta Crabtree, Mötley Crüe, Jack London, Emma Nevada, Mark Twain, and The Second City comedy troupe.